-XVI.
-Example No. 16: Land-sea interactions or interface (LSI)
+5. XVI.
+EXAMPLE NO. 16: LAND-SEA INTERACTIONS OR INTERFACE (LSI)

-- Nowadays, the discourse on governance for land-sea interactions or interfaces (LSI) is closely entwined with that on MSP, using multi-scalar and cross-sectoral governance frameworks.1 - Because marine and coastal activities are frequently intertwined, understanding LSI is crucial to delivering MSP successfully.2

-Photo by Radoslaw Sikorski: https://www.pexels.com/photo/drone-shot-of-the-baltic-sea-coast-in-ustronie-morskie-poland-13443589/

-Therefore, there is a need to link coastal and maritime planning initiatives since coastal and marine areas frequently have hazy boundaries.
-Aiming to coordinate policies and provide coherence for territorial operations, particularly for coastal areas (which are made up of LSI), "planning systems" might be developed in this way.3
+- Nowadays, the discourse on governance for land-sea interactions or interfaces (LSI) is closely entwined with that on MSP, using multi-scalar and cross-sectoral governance frameworks. - Because marine and coastal activities are frequently intertwined, understanding LSI is crucial to delivering MSP successfully. - Therefore, there is a need to link coastal and maritime planning initiatives since coastal and marine areas frequently have hazy boundaries.
+Aiming to coordinate policies and provide coherence for territorial operations, particularly for coastal areas (made up of LSI), "planning systems" might be developed in this way. - As new and emerging maritime industries use the coasts as staging areas, both the use of the sea and the coastal areas are constantly intensifying.
+At the same time, the co-evolution of these two uses is increasing the stress and burden on coastal areas and the marine environment.

+Neimane, 2021; VASAB Secretariat, 2021f; UNESCO-IOC/EC, 2021; Neimane, 2021 after Schlüter et al., 2020.

 "Simply, it is impossible to do proper coastal management without proper sea planning.
 It is quite self-evident that the sea has to be included in coastal management and management of the coastal waters.
 So, thinking about the coastal seas requires also thinking about what's happening in the adjoining land.
 So, there has to be an interaction between the management of both - sea and land.
 I want to state this clearly: ICZM is not a part of MSP.
-But MSP and spatial planning, in general, are critical, in fact, indispensable for proper realization of ICZM."
+But MSP and spatial planning, in general, are critical, in fact, indispensable for proper realisation of ICZM,"